 Free US check to start

-Search App Store availability across 43 countries and Google Play.
-Catch exact matches, similar names, and regional conflicts before you commit to branding.
+Check if your app name is available before you ship.
+Search App Store availability across 44 countries and Google Play, and catch exact matches, similar names, and regional conflicts before you commit to branding.

 checkappnames.com/check